Melianthus major L.

 Growing Melianthus major

-Melianthus major is an easy garden plant, grown worldwide for its attractive foliage.
-It prefers a warm, sunny position with good drainage.
+Melianthus major is an easy garden plant, grown worldwide for its lush, attractive foliage.
+It prefers a warm, well-watered, sunny position, with good drainage.
 Although quite tough and adaptable, it will flourish in deep, rich soil, especially if given plenty of water.
 Melianthus grows fast and will make a show within a few months.
-It is particularly attractive in spring when in flower and sporting its new lush leaf growth after the wet Cape winter.
+It is particularly attractive in spring, when in flower and sporting its new lush leaf growth, after the wet Cape winter.
+Make sure to give it enough room to spread.
+It is well suited to a position beside a water feature or pond.
+It looks good in a mixed border, it makes a striking accent plant and is suitable for large containers.

 Plant Type: Shrub